SJasoria/crud-app/README.md

 mvn clean install
 mvn spring-boot:run
 ```
-The web-app would be hosted on http://localhost:8080/.
+The web-app will be hosted on http://localhost:8080/.